Francium: Other compounds

 Francium nitrate, sulfate, hydroxide, carbonate, acetate, and oxalate, are all soluble in water, while the iodate, picrate, tartrate, chloroplatinate, and silicotungstate are insoluble.
 The insolubility of these compounds are used to extract francium from other radioactive products, such as zirconium, niobium, molybdenum, tin, antimony, the method mentioned in the section above.
-The CsFr molecule is predicted to have francium at the negative end of the dipole, unlike all known heterodiatomic alkali metal molecules.
+Francium oxide is believed to disproportionate to the peroxide and francium metal.
+The CsFr molecule is predicted to have the heavier element (francium) at the negative end of the dipole, unlike all known heterodiatomic alkali metal molecules.
 Francium superoxide (FrO2) is expected to have a more covalent character than its lighter congeners; this is attributed to the 6p electrons in francium being more involved in the francium–oxygen bonding.
 The relativistic destabilisation of the 6p3/2 spinor may make francium compounds in oxidation states higher than +1 possible, such as [FrVF6]−; but this has not been experimentally confirmed.

-The only double salt known of francium has the formula Fr9Bi2I9.

 Isotopes

-There are 34 known isotopes of francium ranging in atomic mass from 199 to 232.
+There are 37 known isotopes of francium ranging in atomic mass from 197 to 233.
 Francium has seven metastable nuclear isomers.
 Francium-223 and francium-221 are the only isotopes that occur in nature, with the former being far more common.

 Francium-223 is the most stable isotope, with a half-life of 21.8 minutes, and it is highly unlikely that an isotope of francium with a longer half-life will ever be discovered or synthesized.
 Francium-223 is a fifth product of the uranium-235 decay series as a daughter isotope of actinium-227; thorium-227 is the more common daughter.
 Francium-223 then decays into radium-223 by beta decay (1.149 MeV decay energy), with a minor (0.006%) alpha decay path to astatine-219 (5.4 MeV decay energy).

 Francium-221 has a half-life of 4.8 minutes.
 It is the ninth product of the neptunium decay series as a daughter isotope of actinium-225.
 Francium-221 then decays into astatine-217 by alpha decay (6.457 MeV decay energy).
 Although all primordial 237Np is extinct, the neptunium decay series continues to exist naturally in tiny traces due to (n,2n) knockout reactions in natural 238U.
+Francium-222, with a half-life of 14 minutes, may be produced as a result of the beta decay of natural radon-222; this process has nonetheless not yet been observed, and it is unknown whether this process is energetically possible.

-The least stable ground state isotope is francium-215, with a half-life of 0.12 μs: it undergoes a 9.54 MeV alpha decay to astatine-211.
-Its metastable isomer, francium-215m, is less stable still, with a half-life of only 3.5 ns.
+The least stable ground state isotope is francium-215, with a half-life of 90 ns: it undergoes a 9.54 MeV alpha decay to astatine-211.